Last revised: December 11, 2022

 Opening Comments: Preaching the Gospel of New Creation

-How do we understand the rise in authoritarianism?
+In general, how do we understand the rise in authoritarianism?
 How do we understand the figure of Donald Trump as a person both vilified and worshiped?
 Can America survive the threat to democracy posed by the rise in authoritarianism?
-In 2019 these are the existential questions of the moment.
+In 2019 and beyond, these are the existential questions of the moment.

-In his new book (2019) Christ in Crisis (which I recommend), Jim Wallis poses such questions for followers of Jesus, most poignantly for Christ the King Sunday, in Chapter 5, “The Power Question.”
+In his recent book (2019) Christ in Crisis (which I recommend), Jim Wallis poses such questions for followers of Jesus, most poignantly for Christ the King Sunday, in Chapter 5, “The Power Question.”
 He opens by placing the Crucified King in context with two “Last Supper” passages: Luke’s placement of the synoptic servant leadership passage (“For the Son of Man came not to be served but to serve. . .”; Mark 10:45) on the night of his betrayal (Luke 22:25-27); and John’s portral of Jesus washing his disciples feet (John 13:1-17).
 Christ the King subverts normal views of power and leadership into self-sacrificing service.
 Wallis writes,

 The contrasts between Jesus’s ethic of leadership and what we now see every day out of the White House are overwhelming.
 When power becomes the goal over service, self-interest over public interest, conflicts of interest over the common good, winning and losing over mutuality and compromise, and personal narcissism over shared benefit, we are headed for deep trouble.
 Autocratic behavior becomes more acceptable and even admired by people who are already subject to anxiety and anger.
 And before long, the road to authoritarian rule is a threat to freedom.